arthurperton/statamic-wordpress-users/README.md

 ![Statamic](https://flat.badgen.net/badge/Statamic/3.0+/FF269E)

 # WordPress Users - Statamic addon
 This addon lets you import WordPress users so they can log in with their original passwords.
+You can use it with both Statamic v3 and v4.

 ## Features